Dhvaniish/DataAnalyst_Assignment_UplianceAI/README.md

-# DataAnalyst_Assignment_UplianceAI
+# User Behavior and Order Trends Analysis
-This repository showcases data cleaning, exploratory data analysis (EDA), and visualization to uncover insights from user behavior, cooking preferences, and order trends.
-The project focuses on merging datasets, analyzing trends, and providing actionable recommendations to optimize business strategies.
+This repository contains the analysis of user behavior, cooking preferences, and order trends based on three datasets: UserDetails, CookingSessions, and OrderDetails.
+The project involves cleaning and merging data, performing exploratory data analysis (EDA), creating visualizations, and drafting actionable business recommendations.